 Executive summary

 The distributed nature of blockchain and the complex mathematical concepts involved imply a high degree of complexity and uncertainty that leads to specific challenges with respect to the processing of personal data.
 In this context, in order to ensure that the processing of personal data complies with the GDPR, risks for rights and freedoms of data subjects need to be carefully assessed.
 Some of these risks can be mitigated through technical measures upfront, while finding a solution for other risks of non-compliance might be more challenging at this stage.
 Furthermore, blockchains have certain properties that can lead to challenges when dealing with the requirements of the GDPR.
-Such properties require to reinforce data protection by design measures in order to implement principles and rights, for example/like the principle of storage limitation and data subjects’ rights such as the right to rectification and the right to be forgotten.
+Such properties require to reinforce data protection by design measures in order to implement GDPR principles, such as the principle of storage limitation, and to ensure the effective exercise of data subjects’ rights such as the right to rectification and the right to be forgotten.
 Therefore, the controller should carefully assess the blockchain solution it intends to use to avoid non-compliance risks and specific risks to the rights and freedoms of data subjects.

-These guidelines provide a framework for organizations considering the use of blockchain technology, outlining key GDPR compliance considerations for planned processing activities.
+These guidelines provide a framework for organisations considering the use of blockchain technology, outlining key GDPR compliance considerations for planned processing activities.
 They provide an overview of the fundamental principles of blockchain technology, assessing the different possible architectures and their implications for the processing of personal data.
-Furthermore, they clarify that roles and responsibilities of different actors in a blockchain related processing need to be assessed during the design of a processing and what elements need to be considered in this respect.
+Furthermore, they clarify that roles and responsibilities of different actors in a blockchain-related processing need to be assessed during the design of that processing and what elements need to be considered in this respect.

 Depending on the purpose of processing for which blockchain technology is used, different categories of personal data may be processed.
 The guidelines highlight the need for Data Protection by Design and by Default and adequate organisational and technical measures.
 They also provide examples of different techniques for data minimisation and for handling and storing personal data.

 As a general rule, storing personal data on a blockchain should be avoided, if this conflicts with data protection principles.
-To assist with the compliance with data protection principles, one of several available advanced techniques, appropriate organisational measures and appropriate data protection policies should be used when considering storage of personal data on-chain.
-The guidelines detail technical aspects and different ways of implementation for such techniques, highlighting their strengths and weaknesses in order to help organizations on choosing appropriate measures.
+Where on-chain storage of personal data is considered, compliance with those principles should rely on one of several available advanced techniques, appropriate organisational measures and appropriate data protection policies.
+The guidelines detail the technical aspects and different ways of implementation for such techniques, highlighting their strengths and weaknesses in order to help organisations choose appropriate measures.

 Additionally, the guidelines discuss the interplay between the technical aspects of blockchain and the data protection principles of Article 5 GDPR.
-They emphasize the importance of the rights of data subjects especially regarding transparency, rectification and erasure.
+They emphasise the importance of the rights of data subjects, especially regarding transparency, rectification and erasure.
 The guidelines also highlight the importance of carrying out a Data Protection Impact Assessment (DPIA) prior to implementing a processing using blockchain technology and provide key aspects to be considered in a structured way when conducting a DPIA.

-Finally, in Annex A the guidelines provide a set of concise recommendations for organizations planning to set up a blockchain based processing.
+Finally, in Annex A the guidelines provide a set of concise recommendations for organisations planning to set up a blockchain based processing.

 Table of Contents